 What Causes Blood Pressure to Spike Suddenly?

-There are many obvious causes like caffeine, exercise, or stress.
+Aside from pain, there are many obvious causes for high blood pressure like caffeine, exercise, or stress.
 Another common cause that is less obvious is medication.
 Medications that cause your blood pressure to go up include:

 - Over-the-counter pain relievers called nonsteroidal anti-inflammatory drugs (NSAIDS), including popular brands like aspirin, Advil, Aleve, and Motrin